In my leadership experience there are two kinds of leaders.

-That’s not to say that we don’t need to lead followers, because of course we do.
-Some of the best workers in an organization and in the church are those who care nothing about leadership.
-Plus, it’s hard to be a good leader until one learns to follow.
+Also true, it is hard to be a good leader until one learns to follow.
 At some point, however, those with the propensity towards leadership in any organization will want an opportunity to lead.
 This is especially true of younger generations of people.